leedsjb/capstone2k18/README.md

 Feature work should be done on branches named for the feature that is being developed.
 Once completed, create a pull request to merge your feature into the development branch for internal testing.
 To deploy to production the development branch will be merged to master.

+To work with Google Cloud Platform (GCP) you may wish to install the Google Cloud SDK.
+The SDK allows you to interact with GCP from your command line.
+To install for macOS visit Google's [Quickstart Article](https://cloud.google.com/sdk/docs/quickstart-macos) to download the SDK.
+Once the initial install is complete be sure to:
+    1. Run `gcloud init` to sign in to your Google account and choose a project to work with.
+    2. Install the kubectl component to interact with Kubernetes.
+The component can be installed by running `gcloud components install kubectl` from your home directory.

 ## Resources
 Articles/documentation that together explain our UI rationale.
 Meant to be read in order.
 Tutorials are optional.